 To the rear of the Marine Hall you’ll find the accessible, open, sandy Marine Beach.
 There are also facilities here like public toilets and cafes to make your day out on the beach more comfortable.

 It’s also where you’ll find the beach huts.
 There are two different styles, the traditional pastel coloured ones (below) and a modern design which are integrated into the colonnades of Marine Hall.

 Very few places in the UK can claim to have truly accessible beaches for wheelchair users, but local resident Michael Gray aims to make Fleetwood one of them.
 Healthier Fleetwood and Fleetwood Rotary are working hard to make this facility a reality.

 Opposite the Marine Hall is The Mount, with the Mount Pavilion at the top of The Mount itself whose public grounds are open to enjoy.
 Towards the rear (with protection from the prevailing wind) are park areas and a children’s playground.

 The gardens have recently been renovated with new features and planting to restore the original Victorian features of this well loved local landmark.

 Ferry Beach and The Esplanade on Fleetwood Seafront

-Dock Street where Fleetwood Seafront joins the River Wyre
+Dock Street – where Fleetwood Seafront joins the River Wyre

 Have a look at the Visit Fleetwood website homepage for more of the latest updates.

-If you love the Fylde Coast you ought to sign up for our weekly email newsletter.
-It’s packed full of interesting things and will arrive in your inbox all 52 weeks of the year.
+Love the Fylde Coast?
+Sign up for your weekly email newsletter.
+Packed full of interesting things it arrives in your inbox all 52 weeks of the year.